StuyPulse/cv-edu-2018/windows-setup.md

 on SourceForge.
 When it asks where to extract the files, enter `C:\...\cv-edu-2017\lib` (filling in the `...` with the path to cv-edu-2017).

-You'll need to rename the installation folder.
-By default it installs as "opencv".
-Rename that to "opencv-3.2.0".
+You'll need to rename the installation folder and the jar in /build/java.
+By default the installation folder installs as "opencv".
+Rename that to "opencv-3.2.0", and rename the jar to "opencv-320".

 Finally, run `ant compile` (in Git Bash) in the `cv-edu-2017` directory, and then `ant run`.
 It should compile and run successfully, with a window showing